Skip navigation

 • Align layout marks with dies or blades.

-• Change worn machine accessories, such as cutting tools and brushes, using hand tools.
+• Change worn machine accessories, such as cutting tools or brushes, using hand tools.

-• Compute data such as gear dimensions and machine settings, applying knowledge of shop mathematics.
+• Compute data, such as gear dimensions or machine settings, applying knowledge of shop mathematics.

 • Extract or lift jammed pieces from machines, using fingers, wire hooks, or lift bars.